 Of Italy's three main mafias, including Sicily's Cosa Nostra and Calabria's 'Ndrangheta, the Camorra has been particularly skilful at transforming itself into a giant business with many links to legitimate activity.

 "It would be mistaken to think of today's mafiosi as simply people who intimidate," says Romani.

 "The Camorristi of today are the sons and nephews of bosses who are frequently highly educated and have the job of handling and investing the great capital made with drug trafficking."

 "They are like armed entrepreneurs," says Egilio Giordano, 29, a Libera colleague of Corona.
 "Often the gunman is the one dying of hunger but he is the tip of an iceberg."

 The Camorra is particularly prone to clan warfare because it lacks the hierarchical structure of its Calabrian and Sicilian cousins.
-Scampia was the centre of a feud which killed at least 70 people in the four years up to 2008.
+Scampia was the center of a feud which killed at least 70 people in the four years up to 2008.
 Another territorial war started a year ago.

 "I don't have any of my childhood friends any more.
 Eighty percent are in jail, or dead or ran away," says Corona.

 The area, dominated by bleak apartment blocks known as the "sails" because of their triangular shape, underlines the size of the task in fighting the Camorra.